NuGet/docs.microsoft.com-nuget/README.md

     1. Relative links to other pages in this docset should be in the form `../<folder>/<topic-file>.md` including the training `.md`.
 If you're linking to another topic in the same folder, then `../<folder>/` can be omitted.
 When using anchors, always remember to include the `.md` before the `#`.
     1. When using external links, especially to Microsoft Learn, omit any language tag like "en-us" so that a reader in another language lands on a target page in that same language if it's available.
 1. When you're done, enter a commit message below, and click **Propose file change**.
 1. Send a pull request for your change.
-We review PRs on a regular basis.
+Review requests are automatic and we review PRs on a regular basis.
 1. Thank you!

-> **If your content is not live yet, there is a manual `main` -> `live` pull request that is needed to pick-up the changes.
-Please create a PR or ping a content owner to do so on your behalf.**

 If you're creating a new topic, keep the following in mind as well: